Chapter Summary

 Commentary:

-Jesus is honored by a woman's sacrifice while Judas plots to betray Him for money.
+Jesus is anointed for burial by a devoted woman while Judas agrees to betray him for money.

 17 Now on the first day of Unleavened Bread the disciples came to Jesus, saying, "Where will you have us prepare for you to eat the Passover?"